adishavit/adishavit.github.io/_drafts/Affine-Space-Types.md

 If you do come up with such a generic library facility - do let me know and I will link to it here.

+*[Björn Fahller](https://twitter.com/bjorn_fahller?lang=en) reviewed this post and made excellent suggestions and comments.
+Thank you Björn!*

+<p align="center">❤️</p>

-*I ❤ feedback, so if you found this post interesting or you have more thoughts on this subject, please leave a message in the comments, Twitter or Reddit.
+*I* ❤ *feedback, so if you found this post interesting or you have more thoughts on this subject, please leave a message in the comments, Twitter or Reddit.
 If you know of generic solutions to this fascinating structure, please DO let me know and follow me on [Twitter](https://twitter.com/adishavit) for more updates.*

 ##  References